PaulaAnn77/hash-checksum/README.md

 # hash-checksum

 Using Python function to create a hash and compare that to a checksum.
+Includes implementation information.